Touille/ED-Warthog-Target-Script/README.md

 ### FEATURES:

 - [ ] Support MFD (2), Rudders and T.Flight rudders (NOT TESTED YET)
-- [x] HMD / TrackIR Option for Some Function : Head Reset, Pause (TrackIr), Led Intensity.
+- [x] HMD / TrackIR Option for Some Function : Head Reset, Pause (TrackIr), Throttle Led Intensity.
 - [ ] Easy Switch resest On The Fly for Landing Gear, Cargo Scoop, Light, Hardpoints, Rotational Correction (if misaligned with game states just switch (it's should work) Or Press S3 + Switch)
 - [x] Easy Debug Msg OFF (Debugmode OFF (0) Or ON (1) In Settings File)
 - [ ] Supercruise On Throttle when throttle > 99% (Can be switched ON/OFF On The Fly, Disable by default).
 If you use Hardware Afterburner Detent you need to pass detent to supercruise.